cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Protocol {#protocol}

-In this section, we define three protocol variants referred to as the OPRF, VOPRF, and POPRF modes with the following properties.
+In this section, we define and describe three protocol variants referred to as the OPRF, VOPRF, and POPRF modes.
+Each of these variants involve two messages between client and server but differ slightly in terms of the security properties; see
+{{properties}} for more information.
+A high level description of the functionality of each mode follows.

 In the OPRF mode, a client and server interact to compute `output = F(skS, input)`, where `input` is the client's private input, `skS` is the server's private key,